 General entry requirements for second-cycle studies and specific entry requirements:

 - 90 credits in Biology/Ecology/Microbiology, including an independent project/degree project worth at least 15 credits or the equivalent.

 Alternative selection: The selection of students who have applied is based on academic excellence and individual assessment.

-The programme is designed to prepare professionals interested in the field of aquatic ecology and sustainable environmental strategies for future careers as researchers, educators, decision-makers, and consultants.
+The program is designed to prepare professionals interested in the field of aquatic ecology and sustainable environmental strategies for future careers as researchers, educators, decision-makers, and consultants.

 Master of Science (120 credits) with specialization in Aquatic Ecology.

 Linnaeus University is a modern, international university named after Carl Linnaeus – a world-renowned Swedish scientist who was born in the Småland region where the university is located.